AI strategy consultant for teams that need delivery, not just direction.

 What an AI strategy consultant actually does

-A working AI strategy consultant does the opposite.
-They sit with the person who actually owns the bookings calendar, the WhatsApp inbox, the CRM, the email replies.
-They watch what takes the team three hours that should take five minutes.
-They deliver a system inside that workflow within two weeks.
-Then they build the next one.
+A useful AI strategy consultant does the opposite.
+They sit with the person who owns the bookings calendar, the WhatsApp inbox, the CRM, and the email replies.
+They study what slows the team down, define the delivery path, and help move the first live workflow into production before they start selling a bigger roadmap.

 We wrote up the long-form definition in what an AI consultant is and what a typical week looks like.
 The short version: build code into your stack, not slides into your inbox.

 We wrote up the warning signs in AI consultant red flags and the symptoms that mean it is time to bring someone in over in 9 signs you need an AI consultant.
 The pattern is the same every time.
-The consultant who shows up with a 60-page deck and a six-month roadmap is selling comfort, not progress.
+The consultant who shows up with a long roadmap and no delivery path is selling reassurance, not operating change.

 How we approach it